Actindo-AG/Documentation/BigCommerce/Integration/04_ManageProductData.md

 8. Enter the name of the option value to be shown to the *BigCommerce* customer in the *Name* field.

 9. Enter the key of the actual value of that option in the *Key* field.
 This value needs to be a hash key (#) followed by a color hex code, for example #FF00AA.
 Each additional color added is separated by a comma.
 The color codes need to be valid hex codes.
+Enter a maximum of three colors.
   For example, a feasible option value could look like this:
   Name: Red, Green & Blue
   Key: #FF0000,#00FF00,#0000FF